felixroos/jazzband/src/harmony/voicings.md

 ### Wrapping up

-For sugar, lets add a new method to always get valid voicings for a given set of notes:
+For more sugar, lets add a new method to always get valid voicings for a given set of notes:

 ```js
 export function getVoicingCombinations(notes, validator = (path, next, array) => true) {